-A summary of known fishery mortality and injury for this stock of humpback whales for 2002-2006 is given in Table 1.
-A total of 14 humpback whales were observed entangled in fishing gear from 2002-2006 in California and Oregon.
+A summary of known fishery mortality and injury for this stock of humpback whales for 2003-2007 is given in Table 1.
+A total of 19 humpback whales were observed entangled in fishing gear during 2003-2007 in California and Oregon (Table 1).
 No entanglements were reported from the observer program that monitors the large-mesh swordfish and thresher shark drift gillnet fishery (Carretta and Chivers 2004, Carretta et al. 2005a, 2005b, Carretta and Enriquez 2006, 2007); however, a free-swimming humpback was observed entangled in gillnet gear of unknown origin in 2006 (NMFS, Southwest Regional Stranding Program, unpublished data).
-Ten humpbacks were reported entangled at sea in trap/pot fishery gear off California and Oregon during 2002-2006, including one animal that was later found dead in Oregon (Northwest Regional Stranding Program, unpublished data).
-One whale was entangled in sablefish trap gear and another in spot prawn trap gear (NMFS, Southwest Regional Stranding Program, unpublished data).
-The whale entangled in sablefish trap gear was successfully disentangled by divers who removed all the gear, and the animal swam away immediately following disentanglement.
-The remaining seven entanglements were attributed to unknown trap/pot gear or crab pot line.
-Two of the sightings involving crab pot gear were cow/calf pairs where the cow was entangled.
-Three additional whales were observed entangled in net/rope or other gear of unknown origin during this same period.
-Other unobserved fisheries may also result in injuries or deaths of humpback whales.
-Other than the humpback that died off Oregon in 2006 and the whale disentangled from the sablefish trap gear, the final status of the 12 remaining entangled whales is unknown.
-Due to the trailing gear, they are considered as serious injuries in Table 1.
-Including the 12 serious injuries and 1 mortality. total mean annual serious injury and mortality for the commercial fisheries listed in Table 1 is 2.6 per year for the period 2002-2006.
+Of the 19 humpbacks entangled in fishing gear, 13 were reported entangled at sea in trap/pot fishery gear off California and Oregon, including one animal that was later found dead in Oregon (Northwest Regional Stranding Program, unpublished data).
+Six humpbacks were reported entangled in unknown gillnet or other gear, including lines and buoys of unknown origin.
+Two of the 13 pot/trap gear entanglements could be attributed to specific fisheries: One whale was entangled in sablefish trap gear and another in spot prawn trap gear (NMFS, Southwest Regional Stranding Program, unpublished data).
+The whale entangled in sablefish trap gear was successfully disentangled by divers who removed all the gear, and the animal swam away immediately following disentanglement. sightings involving crab pot gear were cow/calf pairs where the cow was entangled.
+Due to the trailing gear, 17 of the humpbacks are considered as serious injuries in Table 1 (the released animal is not considered seriously injured).
+Including the 17 serious injuries and one death, total mean annual serious injury and mortality for the commercial fisheries listed in Table 1 is 3.6 per year for the period 2003-2007.
+In addition to the humpback entanglements, there were five unidentified whales observed entangled in pot or trap gear and two unidentified whales entangled in unknown gillnet gear during 2003-2007.
+It is likely that some of these whales were humpbacks.